Activating information backflow with the assistance of quantum SWITCH: Introduction

 To this end, it is important to discuss two main approach towards quantum non-Markovianity; i.e. CP divisibility \citep{RHP} and information backflow \citep{blp1}.
-CP divisibility, as defined earlier, is the property of a channel which allows to realize it as concatenations of infinite CP maps; i.e. the dynamics can be divided into infinite such dynamical maps, whereas information backflow is a property of CP indivisible maps which allows anomalous increment of distance like measures which are monotones under divisible CP dynamics.
+CP divisibility, as defined earlier, is the property of a channel which allows to realize it as concatenations of infinite CP maps; i.e. the dynamics can be divided into infinite such dynamical maps, whereas information backflow is a property of CP indivisible maps which allows anomalous increment of distance like measures that are monotones under divisible CP dynamics.
 More explicitly, the phenomena of information backflow will take place if and only if there exists atleast one time instant $s$ and one pair of initial states ($\rho^a (s)$ and $\rho^b (s)$) for which the distance between $\rho^a (s)$ and $\rho^b (s)$ grows.
-It has been shown earlier \citep{stromer}, that information backflow is a sufficient condition for CP indivisibility of a quantum channel, but not necessary.
+It has been shown earlier \citep{stromer} that information backflow is a sufficient condition for CP indivisibility of a quantum channel, but not necessary.
 Hence, although for most of the evolutions, information backflow is the signature of CP-indivisibility, not all indivisible (and hence non-Markovian) dynamics shows information backflow.
 Therefore, for those particular dynamics, most of the proposed measure of non-Markovianity are not sensitive and hence the signature of non-Markovianity for those dynamics may be undetected with that particular measures.
-Few of those dynamics, where non-Markovianity is hidden with respect to the measures based on information backflow can be found in the well known examples of {\it eternally non-Markovian} quantum channels \cite{Hall14,Samya_eternal,eternal1,eternal2}.
+Few of those dynamics, where non-Markovianity is hidden with respect to the measures based on information backflow can be found in the well known examples of {\it eternally non-Markovian} quantum channels \cite{Hall14,Samya_eternal,eternal1,eternal2,sabrina}.
+It is worth highlighting that this form of non-Markovianity, even though concealed concerning information backflow, fundamentally deviates from the concept of `hidden non-Markovianity' introduced by Burgarth {\it et. al.} \cite{Burgarth21}.
+In their work, it has been demonstrated that non-Markovian open quantum systems can exhibit precisely Markovian dynamics for an arbitrarily long time.
+Consequently, the non-Markovian nature of these systems remains entirely `hidden', implying that it cannot be experimentally detectable by observing the dynamics within a finite, albeit large, time frame.